 The university’s Office of Student Financial Services is the primary source for financial aid information.
 Students must complete and submit the FAFSA (Free Application for Federal Student Loan) in order to be eligible.
 The priority deadline for FAFSA applications is March 15 for the following academic year.

-Students admitted to the social work major are eligible for the following School of Social Work scholarships.
+Students admitted to the social work major are eligible for the Steve Hicks School of Social Work scholarships listed below.
 Students are selected by BSW program administrators.
 Awards are announced during the summer for the upcoming academic year.

 Ami Lunsford Memorial Scholarship in Victim Services

 This scholarship was initiated by the Social Work Student Council in memory of Ami Lunsford, a May 1996 graduate of the Steve Hicks School of Social Work.
 The scholarship was endowed in 1997 through gifts from family and friends.
 It is awarded to social work students on the basis of academic achievement, professional potential and a special interest in victim services.

 This scholarship was established in 1985 by Sydney S. Smith of Austin, in memory of his cousin, Sylvia Shapiro.
 Awardees are selected on the basis of academic excellence, financial need, potential contribution to the social work profession and an emphasis on working with the frail elderly.

 This scholarship was established in 1995 through the generosity of faculty members, relatives and friends in loving memory of King S. Stephens, a respected social work professor whose fierce intellect and commitment to social justice challenged people’s ideas and inspired their sense of responsibility.
 Awardees are selected on the basis of academic excellence and commitment to social justice.

 Louis A. Zurcher Memorial Scholarship